ElvenTools/elven-tools-website/src/docs/cli-introduction.md

 First steps:

 1. `elven-tools derive-pem` - you would need to generate the PEM file for all further operations, do not share it with anyone.
 It works similar to `erdpy wallet derive`.
 It will take the keyphrase and generate the `walletKey.pem` file in the same directory.
-2. `elven-tools deploy nft-minter` - by default, the tools will take the abi and wasm source code and deploy directly from the main branch of the smart contract.
+2. `elven-tools deploy nft-minter` - by default, the tools will take the abi and wasm source code and deploy directly from the defined tag branch of the smart contract.
 There are two options to work with it, though.
 You can configure a different branch or tag, or you can download the files and work on them locally.
   - For changing the branch, for example to `development` create the `.elventoolsrc` file in the same directory where the `walletKey.pem` file is located, put there `{ "nftMinter": { "version": "development" } }`.
 It can be also a tag name of the release in this [GitHub repository](https://github.com/juliancwirko/elven-nft-minter-sc).
   - If you would like to work locally.
 For example, you cloned the Smart Contract and worked on your version.
 You can create a directory structure next to the `walletKey.pem`.
 It should look like: `sc/nft-minter`.
 Here you will need to put the .wasm and .abi.json files which you can get from the [output]() directory of the Smart Contract.
   - This command takes a couple of arguments asking for them with prompts.